 Further down the line, we may even be wearing Oculus Rift to go to places far, far away, to escape work-related stress.
 In any case, being more efficient at work, should make it more difficult for robots to replace us.
 At least, until deep learning evolves…

 Explore our related content

-Introduces the legal position on data protection in the UK and how to manage employees' data responsibly
+Introduces the legal position on data protection in the UK, the obligations of employers, and individual rights surrounding access to information

 An overview of the main developments in the workplace health and well-being agenda over the past decade and focus on the future priorities for the HR profession